artembatura/advanced-react-scripts/README.md

 The CRA team recently [added support](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-development-environment-variables-in-env) for an ```.env``` file in the root of the generated CRA project

 From the original readme:
-> To define permanent environment vairables, create a file called .env in the root of your project:
+> To define permanent environment variables, create a file called .env in the root of your project:
 > ```REACT_APP_SECRET_CODE=abcdef```

+### Credits

+#### The idea was taken from https://github.com/kitze/custom-react-scripts.
+Code based too on this repository.
+Thank you, @kitze